leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: episcleritis_scleritis-symptoms_signs-cornearefractive
 - What are the signs of episcleritis/scleritis?
+- how does scleritis present
+- what does episcleritis or scleritis look like
 - What are the symptoms of episcleritis/scleritis?
 - What will I feel if I have scleritis?
 - Will scleritis cause pain?